ayurae/SimpleVanillaJS-BloggerImages-AutoResize-Responsives/README.md

 # SimpleVanillaJS-BloggerImages-AutoResize-Responsives
-# This is simple vanillajs Plugin for Optimazatiom blogger images.
+# This is simple vanillajs Plugin for Optimazation blogger images.
 This is not lazy load, but